metaversefish/dotfiles/README.md

 These files are not updated much from [Luke's build](https://github.com/LukeSmithxyz/voidrice)

-Capslock is changed with Control
+Capslock is changed to Control

 - What does this offer? :-
 	- zsh (shell)